Fall into Fun: Your Guide to the Best Fall Activities

 Hay rides are a beloved fall activity that has been around for generations.
 Enjoying the crisp autumn air and taking in beautiful scenery is fun.

-If you’re at a place that has a corn maze, they also might offer hay rides.
-Many farms offer hay rides during this season, giving people an opportunity to experience classic farm life.
+If you’re at a place with a corn maze, they also might offer hay rides.
+Many farms offer hay rides during this season, allowing people to experience classic farm life.

 The hay ride itself involves sitting on bales of hay on a wagon pulled by a tractor or horse.
 The ride usually lasts about 20-30 minutes and can be enjoyed alone or with friends and family.
 Often, the wagon meanders through cornfields or pastures, allowing riders to get up close with farm animals and crops.